Audi Q2 Review & Prices

 Interior style, infotainment and accessories

 There’s a great mix of the practical and high tech inside the Q2.
-An example of this are the very simple rotary controls that manage the heating and ventilation.
+An example of this is the very simple rotary controls that manage the heating and ventilation.
 It makes it easy to adjust the temperature or fan speed of the air conditioning, and you don’t have to look away from the road or fiddle with the infotainment screen to do it.

-As for the high tech, Audi fits every Q2 from the Sport trim upwards with its brilliant Virtual Cockpit dash.
+As for the high tech, Audi fits every Q2 with its brilliant Virtual Cockpit dash.
 This allows you to choose what sort of information you see in the dash screen and how it’s displayed.
 Best of all, you can have a large sat nav map on show, so you only need to glance down to know where you’re heading.
 With steering wheel controls to work this, it’s another area where the Q2 is a step ahead of many others in this class of car.

 If that’s not enough tech for you, Audi offers an integrated dash cam as an option to record what’s going on around the car as you drive.